soongensayo/GEDI-ME310-hotel/docs/index.md

 #  Design Directions {#design-directions}

-Building on the needs and pain points of the four stakeholder groups, three core design directions were identified to guide the reimagining of a premium automated check-in experience.
-These directions align operational constraints with the emotional expectations of luxury hospitality, ensuring that technology enhances, rather than replaces, the human touch.
+Building on the needs and pain points of the 4 stakeholder groups, 3 core design directions were identified to guide the reimagining of a premium automated check-in experience.
+These directions align operational constraints with the emotional expectations of luxury hospitality, ensuring that technology enhances rather than replaces the human touch.

 ##### **1\.
 Empower Staff Consistency and Confidence**

-This design direction focuses on enabling front-office staff to deliver consistently high-quality, luxury-standard service regardless of experience level, workload, or time of day.
+This design direction focuses on enabling front-office staff to deliver consistently high-quality, luxury-standard service regardless of experience level, workload or time of day.
 Rather than expecting individuals to “cope” with complex systems and multitasking, it emphasises designing processes and tools that reduce variability in performance, support clear decision-making under pressure, and give staff the confidence to stay composed, attentive, and guest-facing even in busy or stressful conditions.

 ##### **2\.
 Personalisation and Guest Preference Intelligence**